Connect with us

 Left in the Dark

-More than 250,000 Americans have died of overdoses from prescription opioids, which were aggressively promoted as painkillers and distributed by a host of companies, including Johnson & Johnson, AmerisourceBergen, McKesson, and Walmart.
+More than 250,000 Americans have died of overdoses from prescription opioids, which were aggressively promoted as painkillers and distributed by a host of health care companies, including Johnson & Johnson, AmerisourceBergen, McKesson, and Walmart.
 The settlements are meant to compensate and remediate the effects of that corporate behavior.

 But many people whose lives have been upended are again feeling traumatized.